 The data your group collects is yours to explore, share, and use to inform the way you go about your work.

-All data provided through the Wai tūwhera o te Taiao - Open Waters Aotearoa programme is publicly available under the terms of the Creative Commons Attribution-Non Commercial-NoDerivatives 4.0 International Public (CC BY-NC-ND 4.0) License.
+All data visible on the Wilderlab explore map is publicly available under the terms of the Creative Commons Attribution-Non Commercial-NoDerivatives 4.0 International Public (CC BY-NC-ND 4.0) License.

 While water is not the only source that we can use to study eDNA (others include, dirt, insects, air), it is the most accessible and the focus of the programme.